 He added: “Now as a TV Presenter I’m lucky enough to witness some of the greatest sporting contests in the world.
 Strictly is a whole different ball game in respect to the challenges I will face but I’m up for an adventure and at least my mum will know where I am!”

-Strictly Come Dancing live shows is on BBC One on October 24th at 7:25pm.
+Strictly Come Dancing is on BBC One on Saturday at 7:15pm and Sunday at 7:25pm.
 If you’re looking for something to watch tonight, check out our TV Guide.